rust-lang/rust/src/doc/unstable-book/src/language-features/generators.md

   generator progresses.

 * Generator literals produce a value with a unique type which implements the `std::ops::Generator` trait.
-This allows actual execution of the genrator through the `Generator::resume` method as well as also naming it in return types and such.
+This allows actual execution of the generator through the `Generator::resume` method as well as also naming it in return types and such.

 * Traits like `Send` and `Sync` are automatically implemented for a `Generator` depending on the captured variables of the environment.
+Unlike closures though generators also depend on variables live across suspension points.
+This means that although the ambient environment may be `Send` or `Sync`, the generator itself may not be due to internal variables live across `yield` points being not-`Send` or not-`Sync`.
 Note, though, that generators, like closures, do not implement traits like `Copy` or `Clone` automatically.

 * Whenever a generator is dropped it will drop all captured environment variables.